 Today’s generation of young people will be disproportionately affected by climate change.
 Children are at greater risk of climate-linked illnesses, and more vulnerable during natural disasters, the consequences of which can have lifetime effects.
 For young people living in poverty or social exclusion, this vulnerability is magnified.
 As they become adults, today’s generation of children and youth will likely experience the worst effects of a changing climate, raising issues of inter-generational equity.
 Despite these concerns, young people are rarely addressed in climate adaptation policies, and their potential as agents of change is often under-estimated.
 The dynamic contributions of young people today, and not just as tomorrow’s leaders, deserves visibility and promotion.

-Watch the video on the Equity for Children Facebook page.
+Watch the full event video on the Equity for Children Facebook page.

 Listen to our interview of Julia Puaschunder about responsible intergenerational leadership.